 OSBA has opened pre-registration in order to gauge level of interest and to allow for program planning.
-We are not collecting any fees as of yet.
-Pre-registration details are available on our website at www.ottawasouthbasketball.ca.
+We are not collecting any fees for pre-registration.
+Pre-registration and program details are available on our website at www.ottawasouthbasketball.ca.

-When we do open registration we are thinking of invoicing a monthly fee to participants.
+When we do open paid registration we are considering invoicing a monthly fee to participants.
 This will avoid the need to issue refunds should the season need to be adjusted in any way.

 All OSBA teams participate in competitive and house league games under the EOBA.
 The EOBA executive have been in regular contact concerning the 2020-21 EOBA season.